42nd Infantry Division (United States): Rainbow Division

-When the United States declared war on Germany in 1917, it federalized the National Guard and formed their units into divisions to quickly build up an Army.
-In addition, Douglas MacArthur, then a major, suggested to William A. Mann, the head of the Militia Bureau, that he form another division from the units of several states that were not assigned to divisions.
-Secretary of War Newton D. Baker approved the proposal, and recalled Douglas MacArthur saying that such an organization would "stretch over the whole country like a rainbow."
-On 1 August 1917, the War Department directed the formation of a composite National Guard division, using units from 26 states and the District of Columbia.
+When the United States entered World War I by declaring war on Germany in April 1917, it federalized the National Guard and organized many of its units into divisions to quickly build up the Army.
+Douglas MacArthur, then a major, suggested to Major General William Abram Mann, the head of the Militia Bureau, that he form a division from the units of several states that had not been assigned to divisions.
+Secretary of War Newton D. Baker approved the proposal, and recalled MacArthur saying that such an organization would "stretch over the whole country like a rainbow."

+On 1 August 1917, the War Department directed the formation of a composite National Guard division, comprising units from 26 states and the District of Columbia.
 As a result, the 42nd Division came to be known as the "Rainbow Division".
-The name stuck, and MacArthur was promoted to colonel as the division chief of staff.
+The name stuck, and MacArthur was promoted to colonel and became the division's chief of staff, with Mann as its commander.

+The 42nd Division was assembled in August 1917 at Camp Mills, New York, four months after the American entry into World War I. The 42nd arrived at the Western Front of Belgium and France in November 1917, one of the first divisions of the American Expeditionary Forces (AEF) to do so, under the command of Mann, although he was soon to be replaced by Major General Charles T. Menoher, who remained in this position for the rest of the war.
+Colonel Douglas MacArthur was the division's chief of staff until assigned command of its 84th Brigade.

+After initially landing at St. Nazaire, France, the 42nd was temporarily located at Vaucouleurs, Lorraine, from 7 November – 7 December 1917, to preliminarily train before transferring to another training area between Lafauche and Rimaucourt.
+The day after Christmas, the 42nd, along with other divisions it had now linked up with, departed for another training area near Rolampont, Langres.
+French officers had been attached to the 42nd at Lafauche, Rimaucourt, and Rolampont as instructors in trench warfare who "...seemed, from Menoher and MacArthur's view, to think more highly of the Rainbow's performance than did AEF commander General John Pershing and his Chaumont staff".